speedata/publisher/README.md

 The license is AGPLv3, see the file COPYING in the root directory.

 We welcome contributions.
-Just [follow the github procedure (fork, pull requests)](https://help.github.com/articles/using-pull-requests/).
+Just [follow the GitHub procedure (fork, pull requests)](https://help.github.com/articles/using-pull-requests/).
 The [installation manual](https://doc.speedata.de/publisher/en/installation/) has a section on building the binary from the source code.

 Contact / Support
 -----------------